arkaragian/Solution.nvim/README.md

 - [ ] Add support for project exclusion
 - [ ] Integration with dap modules for easier discovery of programs.
 - [ ] Add nuget package management.
-- [ ] Support for executing the project inside nvim